 International Affiliate Membership

 International Affiliate Membership is open to astronomers or scientists in closely related fields who do not reside in the United States.
 Applicants require either nomination by an active Full Member of the AAS or must be members of an affiliated society that requires nomination for membership.
-International Affiliates are not eligible for discounts to printed versions of AAS journals.

 Education Affiliate Membership